wp-plugins/sweet-alert-add-on-for-contact-form-7/readme.txt

 1. Upload the entire 'sweet-alert-for-cf7' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress admin.

 * There is no "control panel" for this plugin.
-You customize pop up messages within the original CF7 fields
+You customize pop up messages within the original CF7 messages fields

 == Changelog ==

 * 0.1
-- First release.
+First release.